 In December, our legal team highlighted the story of several Southern California farmworkers who were scammed by an individual falsely posing as an immigration lawyer.
 Unfortunately, these types of fraud schemes are all too common.
 In February, the Los Angeles Immigration Fraud Unit announced charges against more individuals for scamming immigrants.

 Alarmingly, Los Angeles County prosecutors have brought charges against people who defrauded at least 300 immigrants since the start of 2017.
 Altogether, prosecutors contend that these immigrants were defrauded out of nearly $3 million.
-At the Law Office of Joshua L. Goldstein, PC, we want to ensure that everyone is able to avoid these scams.
+At the Goldstein Immigration Lawyers, we want to ensure that everyone is able to avoid these scams.

 Four Tips to Avoid Immigration Scams in Southern California